Austin Cindric: Xfinity Series

 Cindric scored his first oval victories in July 2020 at Kentucky Speedway, where he swept the weekend's Xfinity races Shady Rays 200 and Alsco 300.
 He was the first driver to win national series races at the same track on two consecutive days since Richard Petty in 1971.
 The victories began a seven-race stretch in which he won or finished second, including his third straight win at Texas Motor Speedway after Kyle Busch's disqualification and back-to-back road course victories at Road America and the Daytona road course.
-He won the regular season championship with a tenth-place finish in the finale at Richmond, and entered the playoffs with five wins.
+He won the regular season championship with a tenth-place finish in the finale at Richmond and entered the playoffs with five wins.
 Cindric won at Phoenix to win the championship.
-Cindric also led the non-playoff points standings and led all drivers in top fives (19) and top tens (26).
+Cindric also led the non-playoff points standings and led all drivers in top fives (nineteen) and top tens (26).

 Cindric would return to the No. 22 Ford Mustang in 2021.
 Cindric took his first win of 2021 at Daytona in February, followed by additional victories at Phoenix, Dover, Pocono, and the Indianapolis Road Course.
 He led much of the regular season standings but finished runner-up in the regular-season finale at Bristol to A. J. Allmendinger when the two made contact coming to the finish and slid across the line.

-Cindric lost the lead and the championship in turn 3 to Daniel Hemric on the last lap of Phoenix in 2021.
+Cindric lost the lead and the championship in turn three to Daniel Hemric on the last lap of Phoenix in 2021.

 Cup Series

 During the Monster Energy NASCAR Cup Series' 2019 Folds of Honor QuikTrip 500 weekend at Atlanta Motor Speedway, Cindric replaced Brad Keselowski for final practice as Keselowski was experiencing flu-like symptoms.
 Cindric remained on standby for the race, but Keselowski ran the full event and went on to win.
 In September, Cindric once again served as a practice substitute driver, this time for Michael McDowell at the Bank of America Roval 400 while McDowell was being treated for a kidney stone.

-In October 2020, Team Penske announced Cindric would begin racing in the Cup Series in 2021 on a part-time basis before moving to up to the series full-time in 2022 in the Wood Brothers Racing No. 21, replacing Matt DiBenedetto.
+In October 2020, Team Penske announced Cindric would begin racing in the Cup Series in 2021 on a part-time basis before moving up to the series full-time in 2022 in the Wood Brothers Racing No. 21, replacing Matt DiBenedetto.
 He would run his part-time schedule in the Cup Series in a part-time fourth car for Penske, the No. 33.
-Cindric's first Cup Series start came in the 2021 Daytona 500, where he finished 15th after being involved in a fiery last-lap crash.
+Cindric's first Cup Series start came in the 2021 Daytona 500, where he finished fifteenth after being involved in a fiery last-lap crash.
 He led laps at Circuit of the Americas and Road America, and scored his first Cup top ten at Indianapolis when he finished ninth.

 On July 15, 2021, Team Penske announced Cindric would instead drive the team's No. 2 car in 2022, replacing Brad Keselowski as he left to become the driver of the No. 6 car for Roush Fenway Racing as well as a co-owner of the team, which was renamed RFK Racing.